 The Affordable Care Act of 2010, along with MACRA legislation in the year 2015, has slowly helped to redirect healthcare payment reform away from fee-for-service to a capitation payment system.
 However; both models are widely used and they both have been criticized for various reasons.
-Now the present healthcare focus is emphasizing on quality, efficiency, care coordination, cost control, and preventive health, capitation is developing as the model of choice for the value-based care movement.
+Now the present healthcare focus is emphasizing quality, efficiency, care coordination, cost control, and preventive health, capitation is developing as the model of choice for the value-based care movement.

-The traditional model of paying for individual services on a case by case basis is being challenged by the newly introduced alternative model known as capitation.
+The traditional model of paying for individual services on a case-by-case basis is being challenged by the newly introduced alternative model known as capitation.
 Capitation is a quality-based system measured by health outcomes, patient satisfaction, and clinical compliance.
 It has proved to be a great system for cost-conscious employees, but it might not be for everyone.

 Fee-For-Service vs Capitation

 This reimbursement method will be given the primary care provider or physician practice a set fee per year or month for each patient.
 This new model aims to offer a perfect balance of patient protection with incentives to restrain the costs.

 This method gives doctors, not the payers, more control over decisions about care, while also restraining unnecessary spending.

 - It inspires clinicians to limit unnecessary medical services that raise costs without adding value.

 - It makes it stress-free for providers to use things like telemedicine that aren’t easily compensated under traditional fee-for-service models.